-HMRC’s rules on whether you can claim use of your home as an office as an expense, or renting part of your home to your company, are complex.
-They apply whether you’re an employee, a limited company or self-employed (sole trader).
-We’ve broken down these rules to make it easy to understand the expenses you can and can’t include in your company accounts.
+HMRC’s rules on whether you can claim the use of your home as an office or renting part of your home to your limited company as an expense, are complex.
+There are slightly different rules that apply depending on whether you’re a limited company or self-employed (sole trader).
+We’ve written an article to explain the rules and what you can and can’t claim for working from home on our Knowledge site.

-If you work at home, HMRC allows you to include up to £208 as an expense in your accounts each year (or £4 per week for each week worked at home if usage is for only part of the year).
+As we outlined in our knowledge article, If you work at home and you run a limited company, the easiest approach is to use HMRC’s published allowance for the additional costs of running your business from home.
+HMRC allows you to include up to £208 as an expense in your accounts each year (or £4 per week for each week worked at home if usage is for only part of the year).
 HMRC doesn’t consider this amount to be a Benefit in Kind - so you have no personal tax to pay on the amount.

-When we produce your annual accounts, we’ll ask if you carry out substantive duties relating to your business at home and whether you wish to include the £208 amount as a use of home as office expense.
+When we produce your annual accounts, we’ll ask if you carry out substantive duties relating to your business at home and whether you wish to include the £208 amount for use of your home as an office expense.

 For most businesses, we recommend you include only £208 per annum (£4 per week) as an expense for using your home as an office in your annual accounts.